-The aggregate of the total Staff Recharge, remuneration of the directly employed Identified Staff of the Manager and the remuneration of the independent non-executive Directors is €2,502,802 paid to 16 Identified Staff of the Manager for the year ended 31 December 2022.
+The aggregate of the total Staff Recharge, remuneration of the directly employed identified staff of the Manager and the remuneration of the independent non-executive directors for the year ended 31 December 2023 is €2,424,932 paid to 22 Identified Staffi for the year ended 31 December 2023.

-The Manager has also determined that, on the basis of number of sub-funds / NAV of the UCITS relative to the number of sub-funds / assets under management, the portion of this figure attributable to the UCITS is €2,207.
+The Manager has also determined that, on the basis of number of sub-funds / net asset value of the UCITS relative to the number of sub-funds / assets under management, the portion of this figure attributable to the UCITS is EUR €1,885.